-Title II of the ADAAA protects qualified individuals with disabilities from discrimination on the basis of disability in the services, programs, or activities of all State and local governments.
+Title II of the ADAAA protects qualified individuals with disabilities from discrimination based on disability in the services, programs, or activities of all State and local governments.
 The anti-discrimination prohibition extends to all activities of State and local governments, including those that do not receive Federal financial assistance.